maoberlehner/markus-oberlehner-net/content/blog/using-docker-to-run-backstopjs-powered-visual-regression-tests.md

 intro = "My very own CSS framework avalanche, uses BackstopJS for regression testing.
 Unfortunately, for the most time, this didn't work as expected on my continuous integration service of choice: Travis CI.
-The rendering of fonts is slightly different on the Linux image which is used on Travis CI compared to macOS which I use for development..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "acceptance tests", "regression tests"]
+The rendering of fonts is slightly different on the Linux image which is used on Travis CI compared to macOS which I use for development..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "Acceptance testing", "regression tests"]
 +++

 My very own CSS framework [avalanche](https://avalanche.oberlehner.net/), uses [BackstopJS](https://github.com/garris/BackstopJS) for regression testing.
 Unfortunately, for the most time, this didn't work as expected on my continuous integration service of choice: Travis CI. **The rendering of fonts is slightly different on the Linux image which is used on Travis CI compared to macOS which I use for development on my end.** This prevents visual regression tests from being useful in this configuration, because, the reference images, taken on my macOS machine, do not match the comparison images on Travis CI.